matter-labs/zinc/zinc-book/src/07-expressions/01-literals.md

 - `u128` - type (in casting clauses like `42 as u128`)

 There are several complex operands worth mentioning.
-As you will see from the examples, you can nest these constructions as much as you need, but do not abuse this ability too much.
+As you will see from the examples, you can nest these constructions as deep as you need, but do not abuse this ability too much.

 ## Array